grlessa/HTML5-TO-VIDEO/REFACTORING_COMPLETE.md

 ## Conclusion

-This refactoring transforms the HTML5 to Video Converter from a **maintenance burden** into a **joy to work with**.
+This refactoring transforms Claude Animator from a **maintenance burden** into a **joy to work with**.
 The codebase now follows Python best practices, is well-documented, and is ready for future enhancements.

 **The refactoring is complete and production-ready.** ✨